MrJoeKr/Pathfinding-Visualizer-Python/README.md

 - ### Hamming Distance
     - According to [definition](https://xlinux.nist.gov/dads/HTML/HammingDistance.html):
         - *The number of bits which differ between two binary strings.
 More formally, the distance between two strings A and B is ∑ | Ai - Bi |.*
-    - This heuristic is more effectively used in other problems
+    - This heuristic is more effectively used in other problems (e.g. in [Sliding Tiles](https://visualstudiomagazine.com/articles/2015/10/30/sliding-tiles-c-sharp-ai.aspx))
     - In this case, it calculates the total number of different bits between ``x`` and ``y`` coordinates
-    - Creates nice patterns ([see](#how-to-visualize-algorithm--maze-generation) by yourself)
+    - Creates nice patterns ([visualize](#how-to-visualize-algorithm--maze-generation) by yourself)
     - **Gurantees shortest path**

 ### Enjoy.